brettauc/python/README.md

   * `04-profit`: the total profit for each ramen type

-* Then, loop through every row in the `sales` list object.
+x* Then, loop through every row in the `sales` list object.

-  * For each row of the `sales` data, set the following columns of the sales data to their own variables:
+x  * For each row of the `sales` data, set the following columns of the sales data to their own variables:

     * Quantity
     * Menu_Item

-  * Perform a quick check if the `sales_item` is already included in the `report`.
+x  * Perform a quick check if the `sales_item` is already included in the `report`.
 If not, initialize the key-value pairs for the particular `sales_item` in the report.
 Then, set the `sales_item` as a new key to the `report` dictionary and the values as a nested dictionary containing the following:

     ```python
     {